-Workplace Analytics has a few different query options, including: Person, Meeting, Group-to-group, Person-to-group, Peer comparison, and Network queries.
-Each query type can help answer specific questions that you want to investigate.
-The different query types give you flexibility to look at data from multiple perspectives and generate powerful insights.
-You can also use the query types together to gain even more in-depth insights.
+The Query designer in Workplace Analytics offers a few different custom query options, including: Person, Meeting, Group-to-group, Person-to-group, Peer comparison, and Network queries.
+Each query type can help you investigate and answer specific business questions.
+The different query types give you the flexibility to look at data from multiple perspectives and generate powerful insights.
+You can also combine output from two different queries to gain even more in-depth insights.

 With these queries, you can: